ncoghlan/misc/notes/python3/enum_creation.rst

 broader design problems.
 It doesn't make sense to hold up standardisation of enumerations for the resolution of those much harder design problems though, particularly when the immediately available workarounds aren't *that* ugly.

+This is also the reason we're not going to provide an ``ImplicitEnum`` implementation in the standard library at this time - it's not yet clear if that's the right answer to the problem.

+I do like the idea of using the members qualified names as their values for the enum functional API, though, so I've `filed an issue
+<http://bugs.python.org/issue17947>`__ suggesting we change to that after the
+core implementation of the PEP has been put in place.